redmod-team/profit/doc/ui.rst

 * reset:
     A button to reset the range to the default values (minimum to maximum).

-Changes to the slider, the range-inputs or the center/span-inputs will automatically trigger a recalculation of the other values.
-Also changes to the log-Checkbox or the #digets-input will be evaluated immediately.
+Changes to the the values in the different coloumns will automatically trigger a recalculation of the other values.

-In addition the center values determines the value of the parameter used for the prediction of the fit based on the response model.
-If several fits along one dimension (variable) are predicted (**#fits** > 1), the minimum and maximum of the range will be used for the limit of the linspace or logspace based on the log-Checkbox.
-For details see section ().
+In addition the center values determine the value of the parameter used for the prediction of the fit based on the response model.
+If several fits along one dimension (variable) are predicted (:confval:`#fits` > ``1``), the minimum and maximum of the range will be used for the limit of the ``linspace`` or ``logspace`` based on the :confval:`log`.
+For details see `response model`_.

+.. _response model:
 Response model/fit
 ******************

-For the prediction of the fit out of the response model the response model needs to be evaluated at different places in the multidimensional parameter space.
+For the prediction of the fit out of the response model the response model needs to be evaluated at different points in the multidimensional parameter space.
 Therefore a multidimensional meshgrid is generated.
-Along the dimensions of the plot (axis-variables) the meshgrid has the same length as the **#points**-input-field specifies.
-The point are either linear-spaced or log-spaced based on the activation status of the **log**-checkbox in the **axis options**-section beside the according dimension.
-The limits are based on the limit of the variables respectively on the limits set in the filter-table.
+Along the dimensions of the plot (axis-variables) the meshgrid has the same length as :confval:`#points`.
+The points are either linear-spaced or log-spaced based on the activation status of :confval:`log` in the **axis options**-section beside the according dimension.
+The limits are based on the limit of the variables respectively on the limits set in the **filter-table**.

-In case of a single fit all non-axis parameters for the response model are constant.
-Where the center of the range of this dimension is used.
-If the range is limited via the filer-table the fit adjusts accordingly.
+In case of a single fit (:confval:`#fits`=``1``) all non-axis parameters for the response model are constant.
+The center of the range of this dimension is used.
+If the range is limited via the **filer-table** the fit adjusts accordingly.

-In case of a multi-fit (**#fits** > 1) along a dimension (selected via **multi-fit**-dropdown) the minimum and maximum of the range of this dimension will be used as limits for the generation of the vector.
-The number of points is chosen according to the **#fits**-input-field.
-Restrictions of the limits via the filter-table will be taken into account.
-Based on the activation-status of the **log**-checkbox in the filter-table a ``linspace`` or ``logspace``-vector is used.
+In case of a multi-fit (:confval:`#fits`>``1``) along the :confval:`multi-fit` dimension the minimum and maximum of the range of this dimension will be used as limits for the generation of the vector.
+The number of points is chosen according to :confval:`#fits`.
+Restrictions of the limits via the **filter-table** will be taken into account.
+Based on the activation-status of the **log**-checkbox in the **filter-table** a ``linspace`` or ``logspace``-vector will be used.

 For further details on the generation of the response model itself see the API documentation of the surrogate model.

+.. _technical background
 Technical Background
 ********************